thycotic/ac-docs/admin/getting-started/mobile.md

 ## Mobile App Settings

-The mobile app also lets you change your PIN, unregister, and browse the applications that are setup in your company's profile.
+The mobile app also lets you change your PIN, unregister, and browse the applications that are setup in your organization's profile.

 ### Change your PIN